My heart is beating too fast, and it won't slow down.

 5AM: The alarm goes off.
 I had just fallen asleep, and now it goes off!

-6AM: Finish the workout.
-Shower, shave, have my protein shake, read the paper, and answer some emails.
+6AM: I finish the workout.
+I shower, shave, have my protein shake, read the paper, and answer some emails.

 7AM: I kiss my wife and daughter goodbye, get in the car, and head to work.
 Even the bad days are good, but I don’t know how good this one is going to be…yet.

 Steve calls.
 It’s always good talking to Steve.
 We talk about what’s going on his life for a change.
 It’s a good distraction.

 7:30AM: Starbucks.
 You’ve gotta love it – a Starbucks as part of a gas station.
 You can fill up your gas tank and your internal caffeine tank at the same time.
 Genius!